Interested in the most popular Spanish drinks? Look no further. Here are the most famous drinks from Spain

 Traditional Spanish Sangria is a mix of red wine (authentic Rioja or Tempranillo wine preferably), chopped fresh sweet fruits, orange juice, or brandy.

 This traditional Spanish drink is sweet, and bubbly but with lots of alcohol too.
 So, be careful, it’s easy to get drunk with sweet and fruity Sangria.
+Without a doubt, Sangria is the most popular Spanish cocktail.

 Sangria is typically served in a red wine glass with ice and garnished with orange slices.